psdeepu26/MonitorURL_python_prometheus_k8s/README.md

 # MonitorURLs
+A Simple HTTP Service Application which monitors a set of URLs/Endpoints and outputs a Prometheus format metrics for consumption

+###Functional Requirement:
-Using this script we will be able to MonitorURLs and export the metrics to Prometheus
+* Using this script we will be able to MonitorURLs and export the metrics to Prometheus
+* A Service which monitors URLs like (https://httpstat.us/503 & https://httpstat.us/200)
+  * Service should query and get HTTP Status Code and Response Time in milliseconds
+  * Service should run a Simple HTTP Service that produces metrics (/metrics) output to a Prometheus format for consumption
+###Functional Requirement:
+* CICD Setup
+  * Dockerfile to build image
+  * Kubernetes files to Deploy the Application and expose it as a Service
+  * Unit Tests to test each module

 - [Setup](#Setup)